microstub/microstub.github.io/about.md

 Dylan Müller is an electrical engineer from Cape Town, South Africa and Lead Scientist of Lunar RF Labs.
 In 2021 he graduated from the
-[University of Cape Town](https://www.uct.ac.za/) with a bachelor's degree in electrical and computer engineering.
+[University of Cape Town](https://www.uct.ac.za/) with a bachelor's (BSc) degree in electrical and computer engineering.

 [[CV](https://lunarjournal.github.io/data/CV.pdf)]